kierdavis/avr/README.md

     # avrem -mcu mega168 -freq 16 programs/blink/blink-atmega168.hex

+Note: currently, running the blink program (and probably other programs, when they are added) will produce about 20 "access of unmapped I/O port" warnings.
+This is simply due to the program initialising hardware subsystems that are not yet implemented in the emulator.

 ## Performance

 The maximum unthrottled clock rate approaches 35 MHz on my 2.3 GHz Intel i7